ITfoxtec/FoxIDs/docs/samples.md

 ### AspNetCoreApi1Sample

-Sample API showing how to secure an API with an access token and how to restrict access by scopes.
+Sample ([code link](https://github.com/ITfoxtec/FoxIDs.Samples/tree/master/src/AspNetCoreApi1Sample)) API showing how to secure an API with an access token and how to restrict access by scopes.

 The API calls [API2 sample](#aspnetcoreapi2sample) secured with an access token obtained by token exchange where the client use client authentication method private_key_jwt (certificate).